 Lighting, Temperature, and Humidity

 No special lighting is required.
 Make sure to establish a light cycle, with a day/night difference to avoid stress.
 Natural light works well for this, just make sure the cage is not in direct sunlight.
 Gray rat snakes are very tolerant of temperature.
 A gradient from 72 degrees F to 82 degrees F will allow them to find a comfortable spot for their needs.
-This can be obtained with the use of an under-tank heater or light at one end.
+This can be obtained with the use of an under-tank heater or light at one end such as the Zilla Heat Mats.
 Follow all manufacture guidelines of whatever product you use and make sure to monitor the temperature frequently.
 Humidity can be kept at the middle of the range (30-70%).
 A large water bowl will allow the snake to soak and regulate their own moisture requirements.
-If necessary, they can be misted to raise the humidity.
+If necessary, they can be misted with a Exo Terra Mister to raise the humidity.
 Just make sure there is a dry spot for the snake, and make sure the cage doesn’t get wet enough to allow the growth of mold.

 The only problem you might encounter with respects to feeding is hatchlings.
 Most snakes will start on pink mice, but some require small lizards or tree frogs.
 I find this is more common with the gray rat snakes from the southern part of the range.
 If that is the case, keep some lizards or frogs frozen to rub on and scent the pink.
 Usually after a few feedings they will take the rodents, and once they start there is no looking back.
 Feed an appropriate item every 5-10 days, with the younger snakes being fed more often to compensate for their increased metabolism.

 Always keep fresh water available.
 I prefer a large non-tip plastic dog bowl for ease of disinfecting.
 I use a bowl large enough that the snake can soak in it without the water overflowing all over the cage.
 Any sturdy, heavy container will do fine.